-In 1997, Fukushima Prefecture opened the J-Village complex: the Japan's first national football training centre.
-After its opening, not only Japan's national football team but many other professional and amateur teams had taken advantage of the facility which had boasted 11 football fields with natural grass.
+In 1997, Fukushima Prefecture opened J-Village complex: Japan's first national football training centre.
+After its opening, not only did Japan's national football team but many other professional and amateur teams had taken advantage of the facility which had boasted 11 football fields with natural grass.
 However, in the aftermath of the Great East Japan Earthquake and tsunami in March 2011, the facility was forced to cease operations, and had been used as a support base for the disaster of Fukushima daiichi nuclear power plant until recently.

-Seven years from then, the J-Village has undergone a remarkable recovery and resumed its operation as a football training facility since July 2018.
+Seven years from then, J-Village has undergone a remarkable recovery and resumed its operation as a football training facility since July 2018.

-we speak to two people who have special affinity to the region and the facility to find out more.
+We speak to two people who have special affinity to the region and the facility to find out more.

 Growing up in Fukushima as a football player